The doctoral minor and graduate/professional certificate have three special features:

 This multidisciplinary program addresses contemporary health and social issues facing at-risk and vulnerable groups across the life course.
 Participating units are Rehabilitation Psychology and Special Education; Educational Psychology; Human Development and Family Studies; Nursing; Population Health Sciences; and Social Work.
 Training leads to a doctoral minor (Option A) or a graduate/professional certificate in prevention and intervention science.

-Students may earn a doctoral minor OR graduate/professional certificate.
+Students may earn a graduate/professional certificate or a doctoral minor in Prevention and Intervention Science.

 Graduate students may earn a graduate/professional certificate in prevention science by completing a total of 16 credits in approved courses.
 One course must be in methodology.
 Students can also use a research practicum of 3 credits toward the certificate requirement.